The Tarn: History

+Before the public garden

 The area of The Tarn was previously the southern part of the Great Park, one of three parks belonging to Eltham Manor, later called Eltham Palace.
 Historically, Mottingham and Eltham Manor were part of the Eltham Parish, within the Hundred of Blackheath, in the Lathe of Sutton at Hone, west division of Kent.
 The land to the south of Eltham High Street, part of the London to Kent road, belonged to the estate of Eltham Manor.
 There were three parks belonging to Eltham Manor named, Middle Park, West Horne Park and Great Park.
 Great Park was the easternmost of Eltham Manor's Parks, it was around 1.3 km long north to south following the road south of Eltham, about 0.5 km wide east to west, and was a wooded park with a lake at the southern end.

 During the reign of William the Conqueror, the estate of Eltham Manor was recorded to belonging to Odo of Bayeux.
-During the following centuries, the ownership of Eltham Manor including the area of woodland with a lake later known as The Tarn included, fell in and out of Crown ownership several times.
+During the following centuries, the ownership of Eltham Manor including the area of woodland with a lake later known as The Tarn, fell in and out of Crown ownership several times.
 The land belonged to John de Vesci then William de Vesci in the 13th century followed by Gilbert de Aton, 1st Baron Aton and Geoffrey le Scrope in the 14th century.
-In 1315 King Edward II established the Great Park as a royal deer hunting park., which it would remain for several centuries, including the leases of Henry Guildford, Sir John Gates in the 16th century.
+In 1315 King Edward II established the Great Park as a royal deer hunting park, which it would remain for several centuries, including the leases of Henry Guildford, Sir John Gates in the 16th century.